krim404/data_management_scripts/README.md

 ### clean.sh
 A script to check filenames (especially video files) for forbidden words and renames them recursively.
 Also includes a metadata check and metadata refresh feature.

+### clean_trash.sh
+Scans all trash folder from a samba config file and empties it when the files are older than x days.

+### fix_german.sh
+More an alias than a script - simply renames the Umlauts and Esszett (äöüß to aeoeuess) in all files at the target.

+### extend_sync.sh
+Primarily used to sync a big archive to multiple smaller tapes and only copy new files.
+Obviously cannot check if files have changed and cannot delete.
+Has extended checks.

 ## How to Use:
 Each script in this repository will probably lack a good documentation but will do its job.
 These scripts are not meant to be used directly but more as a entrypoint